'many ... memorable characterisations, not least Brian Galliford's gross, gluttonous Iro'

 Brian Galliford has sung with conductors including Antonio Pappano, Simon Rattle, Vladimir Jurowski, Esa Pekka-Salonen, Carlo Rizzi, Kenneth Montgomery, Tugan Sokhiev, Ingo Metzmacher, Ryan Wigglesworth, Hartmut Haenchen, Peter Eötvös, Luca Pfaff, Edo de Waart, Reinbert de Leeuw and Valery Gergiev and worked with such directors as Simon McBurney, Benedict Andrews, Martin Duncan, Daniel Slater, Willy Decker, Harry Kupfer, Nicola Raab and Tim Albery.

 In January 2011 he made his French debut to great critical acclaim in the lead role of Don Jerome in Prokofiev's Betrothal in a Monastery at the Théâtre du Capitole, Toulouse and at the Opéra Comique in Paris.
-He was delighted to return to Toulouse last Christmas as Ménélas in La Belle Hélène.
+He was delighted to return to Toulouse at Christmas 2013 as Ménélas in La Belle Hélène.